GirayTurker/Currency-Converter-with-API/README.md

 9 - From the created folder, clcik <b>setup.exe</b> and install the application to your computer.

+10 - The application will appear in Windows --> Apps --> Installed Apps as folder name that created on step-3.

 NOTE: If API KEY is wrong or not implemented, ERROR code will appeaer after application run.
 Whole process should repeat if that is the case!